animist-io/whale-island/README.md

 #### Beacon Broadcasting

-You can broadcast an arbitrary beacon signal from any whale-island node by:
+You can broadcast an arbitrary beacon signal from any whale-island node and implement delivery confirmation by:

 + Generating a new v4 uuid with [node-uuid](https://www.npmjs.com/package/node-uuid) **and**